Probate Q&A Series

 • Guardianship of the Estate: A guardian of the estate under Chapter 35A, Article 5 manages assets until the child reaches age 18.

 • Uniform Transfers to Minors Act (UTMA): You may create a custodial account under Chapter 36A.
 A custodian holds and invests assets, distributing them for the child’s benefit.
-When the child turns 21 (or earlier if specified), the custodian must transfer any remaining property.
+When the child reaches the age specified by North Carolina’s UTMA, the custodian must transfer any remaining property.

 Choosing between guardianship and a UTMA account depends on factors such as asset size, investment needs, and administrative complexity.
 Your attorney can help you weigh the pros and cons.